Equality in Liakopoulos's generalized dual Loomis-Whitney inequality via Barthe's Reverse Brascamp-Lieb inequality: Equality in Barthe's Geometric Reverse Brascamp--Lieb inequality and some related results

-We note that equality holds in Theorem~\ref{BLtheo} if $f_i(x)=e^{-\pi\|x\|^2}$ for $i=1,\ldots,k$, that is, when each $f_i$ is a Gaussian density function.
-Theorem~\ref{BLtheo} is an important special case of the general Brascamp--Lieb inequality Theorem~\ref{BLgeneral}, discovered by Ball \cites{Bal91,Bal03} in the rank one case and by Barthe \cite{Bar98} in the general case.

-After partial results by Barthe \cite{Bar98}, Carlen, Lieb, Loss \cite{CLL04} and Bennett, Carbery, Christ, Tao \cite{BCCT08}, it was Valdimarsson \cite{Val08} who characterized equality in the Geometric Brascamp--Lieb inequality.
-In order to state his result, we need some notation.
-Let the proper linear subspaces $E_1,\ldots,E_k$ of $\R^n$ and constants $c_1,\ldots,c_k>0$ satisfy \eqref{highdimcond0}.
-In order to understand extremizers in \eqref{RBL}, following Carlen, Lieb, Loss \cite{CLL04} and Bennett, Carbery, Christ, Tao \cite{BCCT08}, we say that a non-zero linear subspace $V$ is a critical subspace if
+Partial progress on the equality case of the Geometric Brascamp–Lieb inequality was made by Barthe \cite{Bar98}, Carlen, Lieb, and Loss \cite{CLL04}, and Bennett, Carbery, Christ, and Tao \cite{BCCT08}.
+The full characterization was later achieved by Valdimarsson \cite{Val08}.
+Before stating Valdimarsson's result, we establish the necessary notation.
+Assume that the subspaces $E_1,\ldots,E_k$ of $\R^n$ and constants $c_1,\ldots,c_k>0$ form a Geometric Brascamp--Lieb datum.
+We call a nontrivial linear subspace $V$ critical if